zkpassport/zkpassport-docs/docs/api.md

   vkeyHash: string; // Hash of the verification key
   version: string; // Version of the proof system
   name: string; // Name of the proof
-}
+  index: number; // Index of the proof (starting from 0)
+  total: number; // Total number of proofs that should be sent back by the mobile app }
 ```